 It is of course tempting to interpret ‘greatest’ as meaning most well-known, most prominent, most popular or most famous, and while these are valid reasons to nominate someone as one of History’s Greatest Physios, we should be careful not to exclude those people whose influence has been more diffuse and, perhaps, less vocal or visible.

-Nominations can only be made on this page, opening on 1 October 2019 and closing on 21 October 2019.
+Nominations can only be made in the form below, from 1 October 2019 until 21 October 2019.

 The entries will be judged by a panel made up of the Executive of the IPHA and invited judges.

 The winners of the History’s Greatest Physio project will be announced on 22 November 2019 on this page.
-To ensure you don’t miss any announcements, simply join the IPHA to receive our regular updates.
+To ensure you don’t miss any announcements, simply join the IPHA (right side column under Newsletter heading) to receive our regular updates.

 A great conversation starter